We’re growing tired of remakes. Some rehashes claim to be better than the original, but we’re not sure “better” is the right word.

 The silent film (1925) was not bad, and starred one of Hollywood’s hottest Hispanic actors.
 You might not think of Ramón Novarro as Hispanic: in the days of silent cinema, no one could hear his Mexican accent.

 What do all these films have in common?
 They were all adaptations.
 So, you can still say, if you like, “that remake is not as good as the book.”
-No, the books aren’t necessary that good, but how many people do you know who read them?
+No, the books aren’t necessarily that good, but how many people do you know who read them?
 (Okay, so Ben Hur was a major bestseller in its time.)

 Many remakes fail to live up to the original.
 Sometimes it’s because the marketing campaign is poorly planned, other times it’s because the film itself needed more work in the preparation stage.
 Perhaps the script was sent to actors before it was ready, or perhaps the film was undercapitalized.